rrajendran8019/ChatGPT_Trading_Bot/README.md

 # ChatGPT_Trading_Bot

-This is the code for the "ChatGPT Trading Bot" Video by Siraj Raval on Youtube
+This is the code for the "ChatGPT Trading Bot" Video

 ## Overview